Nextomics/nextsv/README.md

 `sample_name`: sample name.
 It will be a part of the prefix of the output files.

 `input_file_list`: path to a file that contains names of input files.
 Each line contains one input file.
 Examples of input file list can be found in `example.fastq.fofn`.
+Input files can be fastq, fasta, bam or hdf5 files.
+If the input files are bam or hdf5 files, NextSV will extract fastq from bam or hdf5 files.
+If the input files are hdf5 files, path to bash5tools.py should be specifed (see `bash5tools` below).

 `out_dir`: full path to output directory